Lakeside Landing

 Hummingbird

-Who is Ophelia?
+Who is Ophelia the Octopus?

 Lakeside Landing’s Ophelia mural, painted by artist Mike Ritch, @MikeRitch, has a much happier life than the character in William Shakespeare’s drama, Hamlet!
 She is a Giant Pacific Octopus, recognizable by her typical red color.
 She inhabits the northern Pacific Ocean off the coast of the United States and has special pigment cells that allow her to change color and blend with her surroundings.
 The largest individual on record weighed 600 pounds and measured 30 feet in length!
 She is extremely intelligent and has been observed opening jars and mimicking other species.